|

 October 7, 2011 As long as your employer has not violated the terms of a union contract, discriminated against you on the basis of your disability, or violated the Family and Medical Leave Act, it has the right to terminate your employment after you suffer a work injury.
 Our Pennsylvania workers' compensation lawyers explain more.

-- Workers' Compensation Questions Answered: Under What Circumstances Can My Employer Attemtp to Suspend or Terminate My Compensation Benefits?
+- Workers' Compensation Questions Answered: Under What Circumstances Can My Employer Attempt to Suspend or Terminate My Compensation Benefits?

 October 3, 2011 Our Philadelphia workers' comp lawyers explain what happens if you and your employer do not agree on your right to continue to receive of compensation benefits.